brumbur/file-get/README.md

 - Bash function override to customize built-in commands
 - Passing arrays as function arguments and function result
 - Redirecting standard output to catch errors and subshell output
-- Convenient and flexible arguments parsing wight getopt and associative arrays
+- Convenient and flexible arguments parsing with getopt and associative arrays